 You can share work in two ways.
-The easiest way is to publish a Project to Gigantum Cloud, but you can also export a Project as a file and then send it to people.
-This method removes Gigantum Cloud from the loop.
+The easiest way is to publish a Project to Gigantum Hub, but you can also export a Project as a file and then send it to people.
+This method removes Gigantum Hub from the loop.

 To share a Project just make click the

-Publish button in the toolbar at the top of the project menu.
+Publish button in the toolbar at the top of the project menu and then choose to publish Publicly or Privately.

 Once it is published, you will get a URL that other people can use to download your Project.
 The link is available in the

-Currently, free accounts are limited to 25GB of total storage.
-You may experience long sync times for large Projects, as uploading and downloading data can be dependent on your internet connection
+Currently, free accounts are limited to 5GB of storage.
+If you need more capacity, visit our pricing page.
+You may experience long sync times for large Projects, as uploading and downloading data is dependent on your internet connection.

 Currently, you can only add Collaborators individually, but in the future you'll be able to create Teams and apply more granular permissions.